-- For reasons of public health and safety, non-emergency hearings and mediations will continue to be conducted via remote technologies, unless the judge determines that a remote hearing is not feasible or that justice requires an in-person hearing.
+- For reasons of public health and safety, non-emergency general docket hearings, ALR hearings, and mediations will continue to be conducted via remote technologies, unless the judge determines that a remote hearing is not feasible or that justice requires an in-person hearing.

 - Until further notice, a request for hearing must request either a telephonic or videoconference hearing.
-If a party believes one of those methods is not feasible, the request for hearing must include a brief showing good cause as to why an in-person proceeding is necessary.
+If a party believes one of those methods is not feasible, the request for hearing, objection, or motion for continuance must include a brief showing good cause as to why an in-person proceeding is necessary.

-- Beginning June 15, 2020, SOAH may begin scheduling of a limited number of non-emergency in-person hearings at SOAH offices where civil district courts in the jurisdiction where the SOAH office resides have resumed similar non-essential proceedings, with hearings commencing no earlier than July 1, 2020.
+- For matters referred after June 15, 2020, SOAH, in its sole discretion, may begin scheduling of a limited number of non-emergency in-person hearings at SOAH offices where civil district courts in the jurisdiction where the SOAH office resides have resumed similar non-essential proceedings.

 - Videoconferences will be hosted using videoconferencing platform controlled by SOAH or a court reporting service.
 Telephonic hearings will be conducted using SOAH’s longstanding conference-call system.